uncbiag/uncbiag-academic-kickstart/content/authors/tian-cao/_index.md

 - Alumni
 ---

 Tian Cao worked on image registration approaches with an emphais on correlative microscopy and multimodal registration.
-He currently works at Houzz.
+He currently works at Apple.